GoogleCloudPlatform/apigee-samples/basic-quota/README.md

 ## Setup instructions

-1. Clone the `apigee-samples` repo, and switch the `/basic-quota` directory
+1. Clone the `apigee-samples` repo, and switch the `basic-quota` directory

 ```bash